 In Augmented reality, the user’s physical environment is enhanced with contextually relevant digital content in real-time.
 You can experience (AR) augmented reality with a smartphone or with special hardware.

 The focus of virtual reality is on simulating the vision.
-The user needs to put VR headset screen in front of his/her eyes.
+The user needs to put a VR headset screen in front of his/her eyes.
 Therefore, eliminating any interaction with the real world.
 In VR, two lenses are placed between the screen.
-User needs to adjust eyes based on individual movement of eye and it's positioning.
-The visuals on the screen can be rendered by using a HDMI cable connected to PC or mobile phone.
+The user needs to adjust eyes based on the individual movement of the eye and its positioning.
+The visuals on the screen can be rendered by using an HDMI cable connected to a PC or mobile phone.

 Uses goggles, speakers, and sometimes handheld wearables to simulate a real-world experience.
 In virtual reality, you can also employ visual, auditory, and haptic (touch) stimulation, so the constructed reality is immersive.

-Here are the important differences between Augmented Reality vs Virtual Reality
+Here are the important differences between Augmented Reality (AR) and Virtual Reality (VR):

 |The system augments the real-world scene||Completely immersive virtual environment|